 But what about that whole repeating the same day over and over again business?
 Don’t you sometimes feel like Bill Murray in that movie?
 At times, life with babies and toddlers can certainly make you feel like you’re in some comical time loop.
 But we know that our little ones often thrive on a predictable, repetitive routine, and as babywearers, we have skillfully built the art of babywearing into our daily lives.
-Used to soothe, or to complete tasks, or simply to bond, we’ve perfected our babywearing routine – getting that soft-structured carrier clipped on in no time, ready for a stroll through the park; or that mei tai tied on securely and ready to walk baby to sleep; sliding baby into that ring sling pouch to get those floors vacuumed and keep your tiles clean; or wrapping baby up in a cozy wrap like a professional.
+Used to soothe, or to complete tasks, or simply to bond, we’ve perfected our babywearing routine – getting that soft-structured carrier clipped on in no time, ready for a stroll through the park; or that mei tai tied on securely and ready to walk baby to sleep; sliding baby into that ring sling pouch to get those floors vacuumed and keep your tiles clean; or wrapping baby up in a cozy wrap like a professional, definitely having a company like the maid service is a time saver.
 We’re almost certain we can babywear in our sleep and we’ve worked hard to perfect our craft.
 Things are going smoothly along in your babywearing adventures….and then something changes, offering a sudden break in routine.
 Another child arrives and you’re ready to jump wholeheartedly into this babywearing thing yet again!

 Don’t worry, you’ve got this.
 You’ve worn a baby before, so this will be a piece of cake.
 Right?
 It is easier the second time around in many ways.
 You know which carriers you like and may have one or more great ones that work wonderfully for you.
 You know which carrier you’ll want to grab in a particular situation, and you have your skills down and are more confident and comfortable in trying new things.
 But, as many babywearers find, regardless of how comfortable they have become wearing their older child, this new baby is not so routine when it comes to babywearing.
 They are infinitely smaller and oh so floppy compared to that toddler that you can swing on your back with ease.
 There is a period of reacquainting yourself with wearing someone so small, and for some who started using carriers when baby was older, a time to revisit the basics and learn exactly how to wear a newborn.